Well-posedness for a class of parabolic equations with singular-degenerate coefficients: Introduction

-This paper provides sufficient conditions on $\beta$ and the analysis of weighted function spaces through which the existence, uniqueness, and regularity estimates for solutions to \eqref{main-eqn} are proved.
-Besides the potential applications in both pure and applied mathematics that we just addressed, this work is the continuation of the research program in \cite{CMP, CJP, DPS, DP, DP1, DP2, DP3, DPT1, DPT2, MP} which investigates fine properties and estimates of solutions to elliptic and parabolic equations with singular-degenerate coefficients.
-It is important to emphasize that this work provides a forward step as the class of equations \eqref{main-eqn} is not studied in the mentioned work.
-The results obtained in this paper, therefore, complement well those established in \cite{CMP, CJP, DPS, DP, DP1, DP2, DP3, DPT1, DPT2, MP}.
-The regularity estimates obtained in this paper can be considered as the Sobolev counterpart of the H\"{o}lder regularity estimates established in the classical work \cite{Chia-1, Chia-2, Chia-3, Fabes-1, Fabes, Tru-1, Tru-2} which also study equations with singular-degenerate coefficients in various settings.
+This paper provides sufficient conditions on $\beta$ and the analysis of weighted Sobolev spaces through which the existence, uniqueness, and regularity estimates for solutions to \eqref{main-eqn} are proved.
+Besides the potential applications in both pure and applied mathematics that we just addressed, this work is the continuation of the research program in \cites{CMP, CJP, DPS, DP, DP1, DP2, DP3, DPT1, DPT2, MP} which investigates fine properties and estimates of solutions to elliptic and parabolic equations with singular-degenerate coefficients.
+It is important to emphasize that this work provides a forward step in the program, as the class of equations \eqref{main-eqn} is not studied in the mentioned work.
+The results obtained in this paper, therefore, complement well those established in \cites{CMP, CJP, DPS, DP, DP1, DP2, DP3, DPT1, DPT2, MP}.
+They can be also considered as a further development in the research line \cites{Chia-1, Chia-2, Chia-3, BS, Fabes-1, Fabes, Tru-1, Tru-2} in which the H\"{o}lder regularity theory is established for elliptic equations with singular-degenerate coefficients in various settings.